nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * 1a1.
 StoreMando shows an error message.

-      Use case resumes at step 1.
+      Use case ends.

 * 1b.
 Duplicate item exists in the inventory.

     * 1b1.
 StoreMando shows an error message.

-      Use case resumes at step 1.
+      Use case ends.

 * 1c.
-User inputs a quantity number smaller than 0 or larger than 1,000,000.
+User inputs a quantity number smaller than 1 or larger than 1,000,000.

     * 1c1.
 StoreMando shows an error message.

-      Use case resumes at step 1.
+      Use case ends.

 **Use case: UC2 - Delete an item from the entire inventory**